codimoc/secret-wallet/README.md

     secret_wallet help

-Please be aware that not that not all commands might be available in the first releases of this application.
+Please be aware that not all commands might be available in the first releases of this application.

 To find about the available options for a given command, just type: